 In "Ohm Dot Com" from Series 3, Richard, having just visited Victor (who has spent the episode hitting raves in an attempt to improve his image) in the hospital, tells the camera, "I think that went well."
 However, when techno music begins issuing forth from Victor's room as coloured lights flash on the walls, he adds, "But this is not good."

 In the Series 5 episode "The Skateboard Show", when Alan gives Wanda and her teenage son Billy tickets to an award show in Acapulco for the title series, Richard tells the camera, "This is not good."
-However, when Alan and Veronica leave to present a floral tribute and read a eulogy for a recently-deceased Beaver Creek crew member, Richard adds, "But I think that went well."
+However, when Alan and Veronica leave to present a floral tribute and read a eulogy for recently-deceased Beaver Creek "cast member" Rolly Pen (a pig), Richard adds, "But I think that went well."

 When Alan accepts an honorary doctorate from an all-female Catholic university in Series 5's "Richard's Brother", Veronica carefully tailors his speech not to offend the faculty or audience.
 However, when Alan launches into a joke about an Irishman, a Mexican, and a nun walking into a bar, Veronica buries her face in her hands while Richard turns to the camera with a grin and declares, "This is so good."